barbacbd/nautical/README.md

 multiple surf locations for their forecast.

 > **Disclaimer** I do NOT pretend to be the creator of the surf forecasts.
 All rights of any surf forecast belong to [Swellinfo](https://www.swellinfo.com) and their team of forecasters.

+## TO DO ##
+- Currently grab the first level from the website.
+I need to get the next level down which should include the areas and subareas for forecasts.
+- Make the first function a little bit more generic for searching.

+## Software Versions ##
+- Python version
+- BeautifulSoup Version